Gabriella Verrasztó

 Gabriella Verrasztó (born 25 October 1961) is a Hungarian former swimmer.
 She competed in two events at the 1976 Summer Olympics.

 Gabriella is a 13 time Hungarian champion swimmer and is part of the national swimmers hall of fame in Hungary.

 She started swimming at a young age alongside her brother Zoltán Verrasztó who became an Olympic medalist.

-Her promising swimming career has come to an end when at the age of 18 she contracted brain-fever from a virus she came into contact with during a training camp in Spain.
-She has overcome the disease thanks to her exceptional strength and determination.
+Her competitive swimming career ended at the age of 18 after she contracted brain fever from a virus during a training camp in Spain.
+She later recovered from the disease.

 Gabriella studied at the University of Physical Education of Hungary and graduated in Sports Science and started a career as a swimming coach.

 In 1984 she married Hungarian actor and theatre manager Zoltán Zubornyák.
 Their daughter Barbara was born in 1987.

 In 1996 Gabriella got involved in Triathlon and became a successful coach and leader of the National Youth Programme for the sport for many years.

 In recent years Gabriella has been coaching swimmers alongside her brother as well as becoming a Pentathlon coach.

 Gabriella is also aunt of Evelyn Verrasztó and Dàvid Verrasztó.